Working With Me

 Neurodivergence Support

-It is increasingly common for adults to begin exploring their neurodivergent traits, often prior to receiving a formal diagnosis.
-Whether you are navigating questions around ADHD, autism, Tourette’s, or other neurodivergent experiences, psychotherapy can provide a reflective and supportive space to better understand how these aspects of your identity have shaped your life and relationships.
+It is increasingly common for adults to begin exploring their neurodivergent traits, sometimes before receiving a formal diagnosis.
+Whether you are navigating questions around ADHD, autism, Tourette’s, or other neurodivergent experiences, psychotherapy can offer a reflective and supportive space to better understand how these aspects of your identity may have shaped your life and relationships.

-In therapy, we can explore how neurodivergence influences your thinking, emotions, sensory experiences, and social interactions.
-This process can help increase self-awareness, reduce self-criticism, and develop strategies to manage challenges while embracing your unique strengths.
-My approach is compassionate and tailored to meet your individual needs, supporting you to build resilience, self-acceptance, and meaningful connections.
+In therapy, we can explore how neurodivergence may influence your thinking, emotions, sensory experiences, and relationships.
+This process can support greater self-awareness, reduce self-criticism, and help you develop ways of managing challenges while also recognising and valuing your strengths.
+My approach is compassionate and tailored to your individual needs, supporting the development of resilience, self-acceptance, and meaningful connection.

 Therapy & Surgery Support